schemahero/schemahero-docs/content/docs/connecting-databases/using-params.md

 ---
 date: 2019-05-25
-linktitle: "Using params"
+linktitle: "Using Params"
-title: Using params
+title: Using Params
-weight: 30040
+weight: 4
 ---

 Finally, it's possible to connect to a database using parameters defined in YAML, if connection strings are not desirable.